 Sources: Kelp, eggs, apples, bananas, strawberries

-Inositol is a chemical compound and though it is not considered essential, it has been found to help with several conditions in humans including liver disease, nervous system disorders, eczema, eye disease, brain disorders and high cholesterol.
-Studies have also confirmed that it prevents growth of several types of cancer.
+Inositol is a chemical compound and though it is not considered essential, it has been found to help with several conditions in humans including liver disease, nervous system disorders, eczema, eye disease, brain disorders, and high cholesterol.
+Studies have also confirmed that it prevents the growth of several types of cancer.
 Inositol is a highly nutritious compound that works within the body as a therapeutic agent.
 Future studies will surely further reveal the importance of this nutrient.